 A faster swing speed player should be able to compress a harder golf ball.
 Compressing the harder ball and allowing it to release for greater distance will surely help them gain yardage.

-A slower swinging golfer will notice a reduction in distance if they try a tougher golf ball with a high compression.
+A slower swinging golfer will notice a reduction in the distance if they try a tougher golf ball with high compression.
 So, a low compression golf ball can help you increase distance, but only if your swing speed matches.

 Is it true that low compression balls are always two pieces?